groq/groq-api-cookbook/README.md

 ### Integrations
 - [Gradio with Groq](/tutorials/groq-gradio): Build a Gradio app powered by Groq.
-- [Gradio with Groq](/tutorials/groq_streamlit_demo): Build a chat app in Streamlit powered by Groq.
+- [Streamlit with Groq](/tutorials/groq_streamlit_demo): Build a chat app in Streamlit powered by Groq.
 - [Portkey with Groq](/tutorials/Portkey-with-Groq): Integrate Portkey for AI observability into Groq usage.
 - [Composio with Groq](/tutorials/composio-newsletter-summarizer-agent): Integrate Composio with Groq for pre-defined actions for applications like Gmail, Slack, and GitHub.
 - [CrewAI with Groq](/tutorials/crewai-mixture-of-agents): Build a mixture of agents application with CrewAI.